 Central European Music, Long Nineteenth Century, Rock Music

-He has published widely on topics ranging from the dances of Schubert and the sacred vocal music of Mendelssohn to various aspects of Brahms’s music.
-Much of his work on Brahms, in particular, has explored connections between biography and analysis.
-His book on the composer’s First Symphony, for example, addresses issues of genesis, extra-compositional allusion, and autobiographical content, concerns that are central, too, to his published essays on Brahms’s youthful studies in counterpoint and later large-scale chamber works.
-His most recent book, Defining Deutschtum: Liberal Ideology, German Identity, and Music-Critical Discourse in Liberal Vienna (Oxford University Press, 2014), has been described as "an impressive work of scholarship that reconstructs not only a musical but also a political and cultural history" (Times Literary Supplement).
-He is currently completing a monograph entitled Brahms and German Patriotic Sentiment.
+He has published on topics ranging from the dances of Schubert and the sacred vocal music of Mendelssohn to various aspects of Brahms’s music and on to intertextuality in recordings by the Beatles and the Beach Boys.
+Much of his earlier work on Brahms explores connections between biography and musical analysis.
+His book on Brahms’s First Symphony, for example, addresses issues of genesis, extra-compositional allusion, and autobiographical content, concerns that are central, too, to his published essays on Brahms’s youthful studies in counterpoint and later large-scale chamber works.
+His work of the last several years has turned to broader social questions.
+Among his recent publications are “Goldmark’s ‘Thoughts about Form and Style’ . . . and the Wagnerians’ Antisemitism” (Nineteenth-Century Studies); “‘You Don’t Just Stick It Together’; or, Things Paul (and John) Pinched from Brian” (Rock Music Studies, 2021); “Carl Goldmark and Cosmopolitan Patriotism” (Music History and Cosmopolitanism, 2019), “Heimat is Where the Heart Is; or, How Hungarian Was Goldmark” (Austrian History Yearbook, 2017), and the monograph Defining Deutschtum: Political Ideology, German Identity, and Music-Critical Discourse in Liberal Vienna (Oxford University Press, 2014), winner of both the Virgil Thomson Award, given by the ASCAP Foundation for the Outstanding Book in the Field of Music Criticism, and the Award for Excellence for a Book on Jewish Studies and Music, American Musicological Society.
+He is currently working on a book concerned with Brahms and German national sentiment.

 He is the recipient of fellowships and grants from the National Endowment for the Humanities, the Alexander von Humboldt Foundation, the American Council of Learned Societies, and the American Philosophical Society, and is a past President of the American Brahms Society.